collage of mountain vistasLink to McGuire Woods: Opening Doors for Virginians with Disabilitieswww.mcguirewoods.com www.mcguirewoodsconsulting.com

 PATHS: Parking lot is gravel.
 Brick walkway to house.

 RESTROOM: Small building beside parking lot.
 Ground level.
 Door width 33 in.
 Door opens out, no turns to enter.
 Single commode and sink within a 5 ft. by 6 ft. room.
 Handrails behind and to the left of the toilet.
 No obstructions to hinder accessibility, trash receptacle built into wall.
-Restroom is locked when building is not open.
+Rest room is locked when building is not open.

 SPECIAL SERVICES: Written scripts available of both the audio at the painting located beside the parking lot and of the building tour.